What To Look for in an ELD

 82% — that’s the percentage of owner-operators that have yet to use any form of an electronic logbook for their operation, according to Overdrive’s 2016 survey.
 We get it — there’s a lot to consider as everyone makes this transition.
 That’s why we want to help you find the best ELD on the market, and ideally, one that’s going to perform well for you over time and through the long haul.
+Support and compliance are two main factors when deciding what to look for in an ELD.

 In the Federal Motor Carrier Safety Administration’s (FMCSA) final rule for using ELDs, they specified that there’s an eight-day timeframe for repairing or replacing a malfunctioning ELD.
 What does that mean for drivers and motor carriers?
 That means that you should find out if your preferred ELD provider can meet this quick turnaround time.
 Ask if they stock the necessary hardware, as well as how replacements and repairs are handled.
 If more than eight days are needed for carriers to replace an ELD, the final rule’s process involves contacting your state’s FMCSA division office.